 GM closes pickup truck factory due to UAW strike

-A parts shortage caused by a strike by the United Auto Workers union has forced General Motors to shut down its pickup truck and transmission factories in Silao, Mexico.
+A parts shortage caused by a strike by the United Auto Workers union has forced General Motors to stop production at its pickup truck and transmission factories in Silao, Mexico.

 Continue Reading Below